-This Indian Standard (Part 7/Section 1) was adopted by the Bureau of Indian Standards, after the draft finalized by the Lifts, Escalators and Moving Walks Sectional Committee had been approved by the Electrotechnical Division Council.
+This Indian Standard (Part 7/Sec 1) was adopted by the Bureau of Indian Standards, after the draft finalized by the Lifts, Escalators and Moving Walks Sectional Committee had been approved by the Electrotechnical Division Council.

-This Indian Standard is a part of series of Indian Standards on ‘Lifts for the transport of persons and goods’.
-Other parts of this series of standards cover various requirements like safety rules, specifications for control devices, buttons, signals, indicators, and other fittings; specifications for planning and selection, guide for inspection and maintenance of lifts etc. Parts 1, 2, 3/Sec 1, 6 and 20 of this series of standards have been published as Indian Standards and other parts of this series are under development.
+This standard is a part of series of Indian Standards on ‘Lifts for the transport of persons and goods’.
+Other parts of this series of standards cover various requirements like safety rules, specifications for control devices, buttons, signals, indicators, and other fittings, specifications for planning and selection, guide for inspection and maintenance of lifts etc. Parts 1, 2, 3/Sec 1, 6 and 20 of this series of standards have been published as Indian Standards and other parts of this series are under development.

 Electric traction lifts with conventional machine room are frequently used during construction stage in under-construction-buildings to transport instructed people associated with the site work, tools and materials used for construction of the building.
 These lifts may use a mix of temporary and permanent equipment of the lift.
 Also, the lift may be erected at the same location of the permanent lift or somewhere else if it is to be dismantled once the building is ready.

-In order to ensure safety during the transport of persons and goods in the ‘Lifts used in Under- Construction-Buildings (LUCB)’, requirements are given in this standard.
+In order to ensure safety during the transport of persons and goods in the ‘Lifts used in under construction-buildings (LUCB)’, requirements are given in this standard.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated expressing the result of a test, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding of numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-The composition of the Committee, responsible for the formulation of this standard is given at Annex A.
+The composition of the Committee, responsible for the formulation of this standard is given in Annex A.

 Indian Standard